-I flew to Hong Kong, October 31, 2016, for 4 days and 3 nights.
+I flew to Hong Kong, October 31, 2016, for 3 nights and 4 days.
 I flew American Airlines and changed planes in L.A. going and coming.
-My host (Lyona) from Globus/Monograms met me.
+My host (Lyona) from Globus met me.

 Hong Kong was transferred to the People's Republic of China in 1997.
 It is a Special Administrative Region under "one country, two systems."
-The SAR includes Kowloon.
-Lyona said there were still about 25,000 British here.
+Lyona said there are still about 25,000 British.

 Both Chinese and English are official languages.
 Road signs are in English, and cars drive on the left side.
 Hong Kongers love to shop and dine.

 The Chinese have no alphabet.
-Written language consists of characters, squares and crisscrossing lines.
+Written language consists of characters, lines and squares.
 Cantonese is spoken in Hong Kong.

 Lyona escorted me up Victoria Peak to see the city and the Harbor.
 The Peak and the Harbor were named after the British queen.